brntbeer/talks/github-universe-2015/github-universe-2015.md

 - Talk to your team
 - Speak like a human

+## Code Review
+- What is it?
+- Many levels of code review
+  - We are often asked by customers and new users of GitHub about code review and we tell them we have code review.
+Which I agree with, we do.
+Through pull request and good social interactions, you can adhere to a culture of "no one ships alone".
+What I mean by this is that if you're new, and you're working on a teacher, you should not merge until someone on another team or a mentor, or someone senior, or just another person on YOUR team looks at the work and shares the responsibility.
+  - This has worked for us for many years, but it's not the only way to do it.
+As we've grown – both as a company and the number of users – we've heard from our customers and found out about reasons why you would want more rigorous (or gated) code review.
+The first thing we've done about this is build out protected branches.

 ## Notes
 - [Breaking through with continuous integration]( https://www.atlassian.com/agile/continuous-integration)
 - [Why code reviews matter